PEXANE2/azure-docs.tr-tr/includes/expressroute-gateway-classic-ps-include.md

 ## <a name="remove-a-gateway"></a>Ağ geçitlerini kaldırma

-Bir ağ geçidini kaldırmak için aşağıdaki komutu kullanın.
+Ağ geçidini kaldırmak için aşağıdaki komutu kullanın

 ```powershell
 Remove-AzureVnetGateway -GatewayId <Gateway ID>